 If the speed drops substantially as you move further away from your router, you may have identified some limitations of your wireless router.
 Appliances or even walls in your home can interfere with your signal, so experiment to see where you have trouble.
 You can try moving your wireless router to a more central location in your home, place it higher up or away from walls, or remove it from a closet, behind a desk, or in the back of a media center.
 While these are often the locations the cable may come into your home, they don't make for the best broadcast locations.

 The other thing to look out for is how many other wireless networks you can see from that location.
 Your wireless network may be competing for the same frequency (or channel) as your neighbor.
 This is fairly easy to change on your router, and many newer routers will even do it for you automatically.
 If you have a router with a 5 GHz antenna, try to connect to this as it may provide you better speeds.
 If you have to set up further away, 2.4 GHz will allow for a longer range, but at the cost of some speed.

 Hotspot vs Home Internet

-We've received a large number of requests for hotspots to help with connectivity during distance learning, but please be aware, these aren't a fix for all problems.
+We continue to receive a large number of requests for hotspots to help with connectivity, however, these aren't a fix for all problems.
 Hotspots rely on a cellular network for a connection (like your cellphone) and coverage and performance can vary greatly.
 If you have trouble getting a cell signal in your house, the hotspot will have trouble too.
 Hotspot speeds are typically slower than home internet speeds (around 20 Mbps) and tend to be more variable.
 If you don't have home internet, it's a great solution, but it won't be more reliable than your home network.